What is Self-Publishing?

 - Books Price and Book Runs

-- You will also need a Barcode if you plan on selling your book through retailers.
+- Get a barcode if you plan on selling your book through retailers.
 This is basically a barcode with your ISBN number.
 (See further information below.)

 - Cataloguing in Publishing (CIP) data is crucial to include in your book for proper cataloguing in libraries.
 (See information below.)